 Getting an Insurance Quote

 Most people find it difficult to come up with enough money to pay for the expenses involved when they are involved in an accident, so they purchase insurance.
+Also, it is legally required in almost every state.

 Two things may happen if you are driving a Ferrari and have an accident that is your fault: